nautobot/nautobot-app-ssot/docs/user/integrations/aristacv.md

 # Arista CloudVision SSoT Integration

-The Arista CloudVision SSoT integration is built as part of the [Nautobot Single Source of Truth (SSoT)](../..tps://github.com/nautobot/nautobot-plugin-ssot) App.
-The SSoT App enables Nautobot to be the aggregation point for data coming from multiple systems of record (SoR).
+The Arista CloudVision SSoT integration is built as part of the [Nautobot Single Source of Truth (SSoT)](../..tps://github.com/nautobot/nautobot-plugin-ssot) app.
+The SSoT app enables Nautobot to be the aggregation point for data coming from multiple systems of record (SoR).

 From Nautobot into CloudVision, it synchronizes user device tags.
 From CloudVision into Nautobot, it synchronizes devices, their interfaces, associated IP addresses, and their system tags.
 Here is a table showing the data mappings when syncing from CloudVision.